lorikrell/gamerchic/docs/stealth.md

 See [How to Run Events & Campaigns](best-practice.md) for information and the following tips:

 * Give your spy/scouting event a theme.
 This can help hone in on objectives, resources, and opportunities for your players.
 For example, it could be the heist of the century, infiltrating a corrupt organization, or scouting a battlefield the night before the fight.
-* Allow rolls to help suppliment roleplay.
+* Allow rolls to help supplement roleplay.
 Whisper key information based on results, place items in their path, helping to put them on the right track.
 * Provide NPCs and items that will have details to help.
-They may find or purchase plans to the location, get incorrect information on guard rotations, locate battle plans, or leave changes to orders to cause problems.
+They may find or purchase plans to the location, get incorrect information on guard rotations, locate battle plans, or leave modified guard orders to cause problems.
 * Allow players to go different directions, keeping track of where they go and the consequences of those paths.
 Let them split their groups, find things out of order, and miss things.

 ### Set the Stage